melozdemir/ap_hs_context_aware_span_detection/README.md

 # ap_hs_context_aware_span_detection

-This repository contains code and assets for the paper:
+This repository contains code and dataset for the paper:

 **Context-aware span detection, binary classification, and election-period analysis**

-> (annotation guidelines, models, and an analysis of the 15-day windows before the 2012 and 2016 U.S. elections)
+> Annotation guidelines, models, and an analysis of the 15-day windows before the 2012 and 2016 U.S. elections

-We release: (1) annotation guidelines and a manually annotated Reddit dataset; (2) BERT-based classifiers for AP and HS trained with context/chunking; (3) scripts to extract election windows from the Reddit Politosphere dataset and run large-scale inference; and (4) plotting code to reproduce figures and tables in the paper.
+We provided: (1) annotation guidelines and a manually annotated Reddit dataset; (2) BERT-based classifiers for AP and HS trained with context/chunking; (3) scripts to extract election windows from the Reddit Politosphere dataset and run large-scale inference; and (4) plotting code to reproduce figures and tables in the paper.

 ---